ajaymopidevi/PersAR/20fps/README.md

-The code is optimized to run at 6.45fps
+The code is optimized to run at 20.62 fps

 ## Optimizations:
-* Use cv2 functions to find the keypoints with a _Threshold= 30 and NonmaxSupression=True_
+* Use cv2 functions to find the keypoints with a _Threshold= 25 and NonmaxSupression=True_
 * Use cv2 function to compute descriptors for the keypoints and finally match them
 * After matching, use only 100 best matches for finding Homography matrix
 * Use cv2 function (warpPerspective) for warping